danilo-cupido/pre-apprenticeship-projects/README.md

 - [ ] Work through _Playing with CSS Variables and JS && Array Cardio 1_ on [JavaScript30](https://javascript30.com/).

-### Markdown

 ### Execute Program

 - [x] Continue with Modern JavaScript and Arrays.
-Started working on Concurrency.
+Start working on Concurrency.
 Try to do at least one problem a day.

 ### Employment